lunarc/lunarc_docs/docs/getting_started/gfxlauncher.md

 Groups starting with **Applications** will use the launcher to start the application on a dedicated server.
 Clicking on an application on the right hand side will start the job launcher.

+The remaining groups with names starting differently from **Applications**, will start applications and tools on the login-nodes.
+The login-nodes are only suitable for lightweight work, consuming limited CPU time and memory.

 ## Job Launcher

 GfxLauncher has a very minimal user interface for the user to specify the requested time the application is needed, any specific resources required (GPU, CPU) and the project charged when running the application.
 Two examples for the main user interface is described in the following figures.